Academic Policies and Procedures

 Milledgeville Campus (478) 445-2343

 Final course grades are entered by instructional faculty into BANNER, the Student Management Information System.
 The Registrar's Office processes the grades and academic standing.
+All courses in degree, diploma, and certificate programs of study require a grade of "C" or higher in order to satisfy program requirements.
 Students are responsible for viewing their grades, academic history, and academic standing online through BannerWeb using their user ID and personal identification number (PIN).
 The following grading system is used:

 Grade Points Earned

 |B (80-89) Good||3.00|